rxcle/rxindi-support/v2/help.md

 /data/sheet[@index=1]/row[@index=2]/*[@index=1]  => "Amsterdam"
 ```

-The second and third paths demonstrate how to access the data by sheet/row/column index and name attributes, which works even if the sheet name or column name would contain special characters (e.g. "Time Zone") - something that is not possible with `Classic` mode.
+The second and third paths demonstrate how to access the data by sheet/row/column index and name attributes, which works even if the sheet name or column name would contain special characters (e.g. "Time Zone").

 Possible values for the `type` attribute on the column element:
 - `number`